mco-gh/mco.dev/content/post/edu/guest.md

 ## What would you talk about?

 Modern information tools have never been more powerful and accessible, but it still helps to have a friendly tour guide.
-My goal is to make the computing revolution (cloud computing, Python programming, open source, machine learning, data science), easier to understand and more inclusive for students of all ages.
+My goal is to make the computing revolution (things like cloud computing, Python programming, open source, machine learning, data science), easier to understand and more inclusive for students of all ages.

 ## Ok, but what *specifically* would you talk about?